sajjadGG/book-python/advanced/concurrency/about.rst

 * Running asynchronously: 3s + 1s + 1s = bit over 3s [execution time]
 * Async is the future of programming

+* Objective: Maximize the usage of a single thread
+* Objective: handling I/O asynchronously
+* Objective: enabling concurrent code using coroutines

+* Advantage: Async will fill the gaps, otherwise wasted on waiting for I/O
 * Advantage: You control when tasks switches occur, so locks and other synchronization are no longer needed
 * Advantage: Cost task switches is incredibly low.
 Calling a pure Python function has more overhead than restarting a generator or awaitable
 * Advantage: Function builds stack each time it's called, whereas async uses generators underneath, which already has stack created